 2019: I held five farm events for education of the general public, as well as incorporated what I was doing into my 5th grade science classroom.

 2020: Due to Covid, I didn’t do public farm tours, but I took a new position as Middle School Science teacher.
 Now, I am able to incorporate agricultural sustainability lessons into all of my classes.
 My students pulled the actual soil samples that were sent to the lab this year, and learned how to interpret the data, and why.
-They are learning about flock genetics, and how to treat a farm as a business, using data to increase profitability.
 I post what I am teaching onto my farm Facebook pages, and my customers seem genuinely interested.

 - Media engagement 2019-2021:

 1.5K views of my Sustainable Agriculture blog posts

 27K views of my Sustainable Agriculture social media posts

 July 2020 Senator Collin Peterson toured our farm, listened to our concerns, and his aides called us from Washington DC the following day to address our concerns and offer help.

 Summer 2020 a Pioneer PBS TV crew came to our farm three times to film our operation, and conducted interviews of Dan and I, and the Karen refugees who work for us.